 Once the ground beef and onion is caramelized, the rest of the soup is a dump-and-go and comes together quickly.
 Stir in the couscous, frozen vegetables, tomatoes, remaining salt, and chicken stock, and bring the pot to a rolling boil.
 Reduce to a simmer, and let this cook, stirring occasionally, for about 10 more minutes or until the pasta is cooked.

 If you happen to have a rind of Parmesan cheese in your fridge (that’s the tough end of the cheese that is too hard to eat), toss that in as well.
 You’ll scoop the rind out before serving the soup, but while it’s simmering in there, it adds a lot of rich flavor.

-Whether you have a Parmesan rind or not, serve the soup with lots of grated Parmesan cheese, crusty bread, or my Pizza Dough Skillet Bread.Print
+Whether you have a Parmesan rind or not, serve the soup with lots of grated Parmesan cheese and crusty bread.

 This comfort-food soup made with ground beef, frozen vegetables, and orzo is ready to feed the whole family in 20 minutes.